 Editas Medicine on Thursday said it will stop enrolling new patients in a clinical trial of its most advanced gene editing therapy and search for a partner to continue development of the CRISPR-based treatment.

-The change in plans is in response to weaker-than-anticipated results from the trial, which tested Editas’ treatment in 14 patients with a genetic form for blindness, and represent another setback for a company that’s struggled with research delays and executive turnover.
+The change in plans is in response to weaker-than-anticipated results from the trial, which tested Editas’ treatment in 14 patients with a genetic form of blindness, and represent another setback for a company that’s struggled with research delays and executive turnover.
 Shares fell by more than 15% Thursday morning.

 Only three of the 14 study participants met Editas’ criteria for a positive response to treatment, called EDIT-101, while data for the others showed an inconsistent or negligible effect.